 If you’re cleared and have a clear understanding of security policy, you may have many of the skills to become a security clearance investigator for the federal government or a defense contractor.
 A clearance is often required for investigators, and military service is a plus.
 But before you leap, take a look at what’s involved.

 The Office of Personnel Management (OPM) credentials federal investigators.
-Applicants must first apply to OPM (www.opm.gov), complete any training requirements, and become certified through one of three agencies that offer online application:
+Applicants must first apply to OPM, complete any training requirements, and become certified through one of the agencies contracted with the federal government.

 Once credentialed as a federal contract investigator, you must pass a pre-employment drug test and agree to travel up to a 100-mile radius as required.
 The scope of your work will range from conducting investigations on those seeking federal employment, those requiring a security clearance and those requiring re-investigation as prescribed by their agencies and positions.